sabtat132/CMPS262-FinalProject/README.md

-# CMPS262-FinalProject : DJD Properties Web Application - Website
+# CMPS262 FinalProject : DJD Properties Web Application
 This website will be for DJD Properties; which is my family's rental property business.
 Currently, the business is very outdated in terms of technology and a digital presence.
 Through the creation of a web application this will improve many processes such as available property listings/search, FAQ of policies, and a tenant portal (pay rent electronically, request maintenance, and more).

 DJD Properties